Media-Based Modulation for Next-Generation Wireless: A Survey and Some New Developments: Numerical Performance

-For the simulation of the proposed LMIMO-MBM system, the constituent vectors corresponding to each transmit unit are generated with complex i.i.d.
-Gaussian random components of unit variance, and then their linear combination is used to form the constellation.
-The performance is averaged over many independent runs. $E_b$, energy per bit, is defined as the sum of signal energies of transmit units divided by the total number of bits per transmission, and $N_0$ is the AWGN spectral density at individual receive antennas.
-Therefore,
+For numerical performance, we assume a static Rayleigh fading channel where the constituent vectors (fading gains) from each modulator unit to each receive antenna are generated as complex i.i.d.
+Gaussian random vectors.
+The performance is averaged over many independent runs of fading gains and AWGN noise. {\em Energy per bit}, $E_b$, is defined as the sum of total signal energies of all transmit units divided by the total number of bits per channel use, and $N_0$ denotes the AWGN spectral density at individual receive antennas.
+MBM performance reported in the following does not consider transmitting any additional source-based data, i.e., $R_s= 0$ (the total data rate is $R = R_m$).

-where $E$ is the signal energy corresponding to each transmit unit, and $E_s$ is the total transmit energy per constellation point.

-Figure \ref{algorithmPerformance} shows the SER performance for $ 4\times 16$ LMIMO-MBM, over a static Rayleigh fading channel with AWGN, transmitting $32$ bits of raw data per channel use.
-Detection is concluded after two iterations (over $4$ transmit units), using $P = 128$ candidate points and considering different permutations of transmit units.

-Note that the performance shown in Figure \ref{MIMOvsSIMO} and Figure \ref{algorithmPerformance} is over a single transmission, without using any FEC.
-It can be argued that in MBM, there is no need to use complex FEC structures, which are typical in legacy wireless systems.
-In the absence of FEC, signal detection can be performed with the lowest possible delay of a single symbol.
-These features of ``lowest possible decoding delay" and ``small error probability over a single time transmission" simplify the use of methods based on decision feedback (there will be no error propagation effects), for example for the purpose of equalization and/or tracking the constellation structure in time.
-However, the addition of FEC to MBM is straightforward and can be realized with simple code structures with hard decision decoding, such as BCH (Bose-Chaudhuri-Hocquenghem) codes or RS (Reed-Solomon) codes.
-This issue will be discussed next.